BRP Melchora Aquino: Construction and design

 The vessel was constructed by Mitsubishi Shipbuilding Co.
 Ltd in Shimonoseki, Japan based on the Kunigami-class patrol vessels.
 The contract was under the "Maritime Safety Capability Improvement Project Phase 2" project of the Department of Transportation in 2016.
 The deal was worth 14.55 billion yen for two units from a JICA STEP Loan of 16.455 billion yen and was signed on February 7, 2020.

 The vessel has a length of 96.6 m, a maximum speed of not less than 24 kn, and has a complement of 67 officers and crew members.
 She is powered by two 6600 kW diesel engines.
 She has a helideck, and a hangar that can accommodate the H145T2 helicopter of the PCG.
 She also has a hyperbaric chamber for those who have diving sickness and a survivor room that can accommodate those who will be rescued.

 The ship was launched on the November 18, 2021, which was held by Mitsubishi Heavy Industries.
 Representatives from the Philippine Coast Guard attended the short ceremony virtually.
+She sailed from Japan to the Philippines on May 27, 2022 in a ceremony attended by Admiral George Ursabia, Undersecretary for Maritime of the Department of Transportation (DOTr), and Admiral Artemio Abu, Commandant of the Philippine Coast Guard alongside Philippine Embassy representatives.